drud/quicksprint/SPRINTUSER_README.md

 <a name="extract-files"></a>
 ### 2. Extract drupal_sprint_package directory

-1. Extract the drupal_sprint_package-RELEASE.zip file to your Desktop.
-It is important that these files exist within your "user directory".
-2. Browse to this directory.
+Extract the drupal_sprint_package-RELEASE.zip file, and open or browse to the "drupal_sprint_package" directory.

 <a name="install"></a>
 ### 3. Install Docker and Other Requirements